noshoesnoshirtnoties/spqr-pavlov-srvmon/README.md

 ## todo (aside from finding and fixing bugs and improving the code in general)
 * check stability/packetloss with auto-kick-high-ping
-* get top ranks and write them to an updated message in #stats
-* add elo/mmr as a (second; at least for now) ranking system
 * extended playerstats (DM + TDM)
   * pull steamusers details
   * ace-detection for playerstats